Emeritus - Principal Sr. Petroleum Geologist

 - Graduate degree committees.
 I sit on thesis committees of graduate students in the Earth and Environmental Sciences and Petroleum Engineering Departments at New Mexico Tech.
 Recent student advisees are Jenna Donatelli who recieved her M.S. in Earth and Environmental Science in 2016 and Kelsey Seals who received her M.S. in Petroleum Engineering in 2017.

 - Earth Science 460, Subsurface and Petroleum Geology, I taught this New Mexico Tech class as a volunteer annually from 1982 through 2013 to a class of petroleum engineering, geology, geophysics, and hydrology majors and have just completed my 30th year of instruction.
 The class contains a mix of graduate and undergraduate students.
 We emphasize analysis of strata and structures in the subsurface and also study how geology and petrophysics controls the origin and natural accumulation of hydrocarbons in the subsurface, with many examples given.
 The laboratory emphasizes hands-on activities and methodology such as contouring (both by hand and by computer), correlation of well logs, subsurface field and stratigraphic studies, and reservoir analysis with both drill cuttings and logs.
 Students analyze and describe well cuttings from productive reservoirs and integrate these analyses with log data.
 Any of the techniques learned in this class can be readily utilized in groundwater geology or CO2 sequestration.
 This is an applied academic course that stresses how geology can be applied practically.
 Emphasizes the importance of integrating geology and engineering for reservoir study and development.
+Out of retirement I returned to teach ERTH 460 during the spring semester of 2021.
+This time around it was a hybrid in-person and zoom course developed in the shadow of covid.

 - During the Fall of 2018, I organized and co-taught Geology 572-03, Petroleum Source Rock Geology.